roland-rad-lab/CRISPR_rust/README.md

 Extraction of CRISPR counts written in rust.

 ## Usage
 This program takes two bam files and returns rows based on the target names in the headers (usually your guide names).
 By default it will return a row for the product of the target names.
-Alternatively specify --pair to return a row for each pair of target names, taking one from each bam (both files must have the same number and the sequences names must be in the desired order).
+Alternatively specify --pair to return a row for each pair of target names, taking one from each bam (both files must have the same number and the sequence names must be in the desired order).

 ### Options
 | type      | long           | Default    | Details                                                                                                                                                                                                               |